scuzzydude/asimov/asimov.md

 Pledges are people registered with The Foundation.
 Pledges may not be organizations or legal entities.
 Trade in scoot occurs in the responsibility domain.
 The responsibility domain trades only in scoot, and no direct trade with fiat or crypto.
 Only registered nodes can operate in the responsibility domain, and registered nodes can only be individual pledges or scoot trustees.
 Only The Foundation, pledges or other Scoot can be holders of scoot.

 Once legally formed, a Scoot elects a trustee who proxies the Scoot's own trading (genesis) address.
 A Scoot may generate income, but that income can only be spent on the appreciation of the Scoot.
-Funds may be used for some direct appreciation effort, or to re-purchase the scoot on the responsibility domain to decrease liquidity.
+Funds may be used for some direct appreciation effort, or to purchase the scoot in the responsibility domain to decrease liquidity.

 The Foundation will issue genesis asimov in two cases.
 Initially during the staking, seeding and development stages, as described in the [Circulation](#einstein) chapter.
 Moving forward, The Foundation will only issue genesis asimov in exchange for scoot.
 A total of one trillion asimov will be minted and disbursed over 200 years according to the distribution schedule outlined in [Appendix A](#appendix-a-asimov-distribution-schedule).

 After a Scoot is legally formed, it may participate in responsibility domain by registering the Scoot's address.
 The Foundation shall charge a fee, in asimov, for this registration.
 The fee will be high enough to discourage novelty scooting.
 There shall be a staking program where pledges can stake new Scoot and reduce the cost of registration.
 Credits towards registration will be earned through transaction processing in the responsibility domain by pledges and nodes.

 At Scoot registration, the trustee may trade The Foundation for the new genesis scoot at a negotiated rate in asimov.
-This schedule of investment offered by The Foundation shall be published and unbiased based on content.
+This schedule of commitment offered by The Foundation shall be published and unbiased based on content.
 The Foundation may decline to make an offer arbitrarily.
 This would typically be to avoid participation in novelty scoot or obvious vanity.
 A Scoot does not need to be held by The Foundation for it to participate in the network.

 By collecting newly minted scoot, asimov is an index that reflects the value of all Scoot.